raevindunson/redux-store-state-challenge/README.md

 # Module 22: State Challenge: Redux Store

 ## About this App
 Welcome to the Redux Store!
 This application uses Redux to manage global state for an e-commerce website.
-I created this based on the Module 22 coursework from the GW Coding Bootcamp, and I also used the Redux + Plain JS template from https://redux.js.org/introduction/getting-started, as described below:
+I created this based on the Module 22 coursework, Shop Shop, from the GW Coding Bootcamp, and I also used the Redux + Plain JS template from https://redux.js.org/introduction/getting-started, as described below:

 ## Available Scripts